marijnh/Eloquent-JavaScript/19_paint.md

 quickly enough to hit every pixel.

 Improve the `draw` tool to make it draw a full line.
-This means you have to the mouse motion handler remember the previous mouse position, and connect that to the current one.
+This means you have to make the motion handler function remember the previous position, and connect that to the current one.

 Diagonally adjacent pixels count as a connected line in this case.
 So a slanted line should look like the picture on the left, not the